fulldecent/solidity-template/WILL README.md

 TODO:

-shake out dependencies in package.json
+- shake out dependencies in package.json
+- default on for ENABLE_GAS_REPORT and hardcode prices and gas

 # Solidity Project Template